Daily Leadership Thought #123 – It All Comes Down To Judgment

 - Ignoring obvious warning signs of impending catastrophe

-Whether we like it or not, all decisions have consequences and the best way to mitigate adverse outcomes is to ensure we are building and using sound judgment as individuals, leaders, and communities.
-This journey never ends, and we need to hold each other accountable for our actions and for learning from experience.
+Whether we like it or not, all decisions have consequences, and the best way to mitigate adverse outcomes is to ensure that we are building and using sound judgment as individuals, leaders, and members of our communities.
+This journey never ends, and we must hold each other accountable for our actions and learn from our experiences.

 Related articles